tripal/TripalTestSuite/README.md

 PHPUnit bootstrap files, and travis continuous integration file as well as provide an example test to get you started.

-From your modules root directory, execute:
+From your module's directory, execute:
 ```bash
 ./vendor/bin/tripaltest init MODULE_NAME
 ```